 Board the bus and pay your fare.
 Your bike rides free!

 Before you reach your stop, tell the operator you will be unloading your bike, then exit by the front door.

-- Pull the support arm out and down over the tire to release it
+- Pull the support arm out and down over the front tire to release it

 - Lift your bike out of the bike rack